 How much walking will I have to do?

-There have been reports of some handlers mistreating their animals, so do be aware of this and check that they look healthy, well fed and well cared for.
-Animal charity PETA run a clinic at Petra where you can report abused or injured animals.
+If you do decide you want to take a ride, do check that the animals look healthy, well fed and well cared for, as there have been reports of mistreatment.
+The animal charity PETA run a clinic at Petra where you can report any abused or injured animals.

 Can I get food and drink at Petra?